UL MBA Insider

 What if you leave the company after finishing the course?

-Alleviate any fears that you’ll move on after the course by reinforcing your commitment to the company.
-Discuss the future and how you see yourself evolving with your current employer.
+This is a common question posed by employers during this conversation.
+Here, you’ll need to alleviate any fears that you’ll move on after the course by reinforcing your commitment to the company.
+Discuss the future and how you see yourself evolving with your current employer:

 • Connect your new knowledge with real-world ways to apply what you’ve learned at your company.